What to do

 This Creole-American house, built in 1860, is the former residence of James Gallier Jr, a prominent New Orleans architect.
 You will marvel at the Victorian furnishings and decor that reflect the opulence of the 19th-century upper class.
 Its owners clearly enjoyed a comfortable lifestyle with the latest in household technology.
 Portraits of Mr. and Mrs. Gallier overlook the Rococo Revival double parlor while authentic toys and games can be seen in the children's bedroom.
-Open every day except Wednesdays, from 10 a.m. to 4 p.m.
+Open Friday-Monday from 9:30 a.m. to 3:30 p.m.
+Reservations required.

 1132 Royal Street, New Orleans

 The Pontalba buildings on Jackson Square in the French Quarter are often referred to as the oldest apartment buildings in the U.S. They combine the fascinating history and unique architecture of New Orleans.
 Built in 1850, the four-story red brick buildings contain apartments, stores and restaurants.
 1850 House, a museum in the Lower Pontalba building, displays furnishings and decorative objects and offers a glimpse of upper-middle-class life in the mid-19th century.
 The museum is open Tuesday-Sunday from 9:30 a.m. to 4 p.m.
 (523 St. Ann Street).